How Amplitude Uses Amplitude for No-Code Web Experimentation

 As a Senior Website Specialist on the Growth marketing team, I always look for data on how visitors use our website.
 I want to know what drives traffic, what convinces visitors to sign up for our free trial, and how we turn that conversion into a long-term relationship.

-I’m no stranger to running A/B tests using various tools.
+I’m no stranger to using various tools.
 We use Amplitude here, obviously, but I’ve also worked with point solutions like Optimizely.
 It was a given that I’d try out Web Experimentation when it launched to see what it could do.
 I always have so many tests I want to run but lack the resources.
 This seemed like the perfect opportunity to try one and see what I could learn.

 Starting fast with Web Experimentation